![How to Get a Visa for Chile: Complete Process Guide [2026]](/i/g/visa-stamp.jpg)

 Before diving into the process, determine which visa type is right for you by reading our comprehensive guide on Types of Visas for Chile.

 If you are on a tourist visa and decide to stay in Chile, you can NO LONGER start the temporary visa application process from Chile (except for family link visas).
-If you know before coming that you plan to stay, you must apply for a temporary visa from your home country at least 6-8 months in advance.
+You must apply from your home country at least 6-8 months in advance.

 The Complete Visa Process Overview